klendathu2k/Obsidian/2022-Week-30/Highlights.md

 sPHENIX / SHREK / HF Charm Workflow

 Scaling tests up to 10 HF x 50 background jobs... failing during pass3 track reco ... one job seems to hang and then the production gets stuck.
+This does not seem to be consistent, though... so allowing multiple attempts to produce data should (hopefully) resolve the problem.